TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

-# Generate Moodle quiz questions
+# Generate Moodle Quiz Questions

-This tool allows the generation of multiple questions (of the same type) from a single YAML document.
+This tool allows the generation of (multiple) Moodle quiz questions (of the same type) from a single YAML document.
-The questions can be imported into a question category in Moodle.
+The questions can be imported into a YAML-defined or individually selected question category in Moodle.
 We can then create a quiz entry which randomly selects a question from the question category.

 - [Workflow](#workflow)